mcihangir/mcaudioplayer/README.txt

     include_directories("${SFML_ROOT}/include")
     link_directories("${SFML_ROOT}/lib")

-    run "cmake ."

-If you don't have cmake in your Linux Environment you can install it with the following commands:
+If you don't have cmake in your Linux Environment, please install it with the following commands:
     sudo apt-get update
     sudo apt-get install cmake

 Build the mcaudioplayer
 go to mcaudioplayer folder:
-    make

-In case if you change the CMakeLists.txt:
     cmake .
     make